guilhermeyoshida/generate-description/README.md

 ## Repository and Version

-This action is hosted in the repository [guilhermeyoshida/generate-description](https://github.com/guilhermeyoshida/generate-description) and is currently at version `0.0.1`.
+This action is hosted in the repository [guilhermeyoshida/generate-description](https://github.com/guilhermeyoshida/generate-description) and is currently at version `latest`.

 ## Inputs